DemonBigj781/OpenTTDMusicPackMaker/README.txt

 [README]

-This is to generate you own musicpack
-You need up to 31 midi files to get the .obm file to work the root folder should look like this
+This is to generate you own musicpack for Open Transport Tycoon Deluxe You need up to 31 midi files to get the .obm file to work the root folder should look like this
 #############################